Synthetic Data for data augmentation

 We helped the client solve this challenge through our Synthetic Data Enterprise Solution, generating synthetic points representing the minority examples.
 We segmented the original data in an unsupervised way through the data profiling and assessment tool while determining anomalies and outliers.

 This information facilitates the parameterisation of the synthetic output, for example, by focusing on a particular customer type.
-We then used the Synthetic Data Engine to generate synthetic training points to augment the supervised learning process.
+We then used the Enterprise Solution to generate synthetic training points to augment the supervised learning process.

 The uplift model trained using additional minority examples was associated with better metrics when tested on holdout data.
 The figure below shows how the lift curve improved when using synthetic examples.